AhmedSamy16/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit => displays the contents list of the current directory 2-bring_me_home => Changes the working directory to the home directory 3-listfiles => displays the contents list of the current directory in a long format
+1-listit => displays the contents list of the current directory 2-bring_me_home => Changes the working directory to the home directory 3-listfiles => displays the contents list of the current directory in a long format 4-listmorefiles => Display current directory contents, including hidden files (starting with .)
+Using the long format.